 What status/hierarchy does your Constitution gives to international human rights treaties versus domestic law?

 Please explain.
+The Indonesian Constitution does not mention about the status and hierarchy of International Human Rights Law versus Domestic law.
+However, in order international treaties to be applied as domestic law, it must be ratified by national parliament.

 Has your State ratified international human rights treaties with reservations to provisions dealing with equality in family life?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, are there plans to withdraw these reservations?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 Please explain.
+On CEDAW: the reservation only on article 29

 Are the principles of non-discrimination on the basis of sex/gender and equality between men and women established in the Constitution of your State?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please provide references, describe how they are defined (name the specific articles) and whether they cover family and cultural life.

+The principles of non discrimination is established in Indonesian Constitution in a very general term.
+Article 28 1 stated that : 2) Each person has the right to be free from acts of discrimination based on what grounds ever and shall be entitled to protection against such discriminative treatment.
+(3) The cultural identities and rights of traditional communities are to be respected in conjunction with progressing times and civilization.

 Are there any specific anti-discrimination or gender equality laws in your State?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please provide references and briefly describe the content of this law(s), in particular whether it covers family and cultural life.